drgerg/mmc4w/README.md

 - The title of the song and the artist's name are shown in the text area.
 - The Windows titlebar is gone.

 The **Mode** button toggles the titlebar.
 I really like that.
-The text area is active, switching between song title - artist name and a line about the status of things as seen here:
+The text area is active, switching every three seconds between song title - artist name and a line about the status of things as seen here:

 ![screen_2.png](https://github.com/drgerg/mmc4w/blob/main/code/_internal/screen_2.png)